-In recent years, DUC has been investing more and more in phragmites education and removal.
-We’ve developed a protocol for managing phragmites in our 3,840 wetland habitat projects in Ontario.
+In recent years, DUC has been investing in phragmites education and removal.
+We’ve developed a protocol for managing phragmites in our thousands of wetland habitat projects in Ontario.
 And we’re a partner in large-scale control, by helicopter and “phrag roller”, in the coastal marshes of the Long Point region on the north shore of Lake Erie.

 It seems that we are looking at a “new normal” and phragmites will continue to infiltrate wetlands across the province.
 But in our search for answers, we found reasons for hope too.